leoenix/soen-341/docs/PULL_REQUEST_TEMPLATE.md

 title: "[Solves #issue_number] Pull-Request Topic"
 pipelines: 'Product Backlog'

- an event in Git where a contributor asks a maintainer of a Git repository to review code they want to merge into a project
 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.